Know When to Go to Your Family Doctor, the ER, Your Family Doctor, or Firelands Virtual Care

 Injuries and illnesses are inevitable, especially during cold and flu season.
 You may be constantly on alert for the smallest symptoms – whether for yourself or a loved one.
-But when something flares up, how do you know if it’s serious enough to go straight to the emergency room, to the nearest quick care/urgent care, or to schedule an appointment with your primary care provider?
+But when something flares up, how do you know if it’s serious enough to go straight to the emergency room, to the nearest urgent care, or to schedule an appointment with your primary care provider?

 Knowing where to go when a health issue flares up can help prevent frustrations from long waits or being sent elsewhere, and it’ll get you the prompt treatment you’re looking for.

-But Dr. Braniecki stresses that urgent care should never replace your primary care provider.
+However, Dr. Braniecki stresses that urgent care should never replace your primary care provider.

 “Your doctor should be a part of your overall health and wellness – whether you’re sick or not,” Dr. Braniecki said.
 “Having an ongoing relationship with a primary care provider ensures you have a partner in health who is looking out for you not just right now, but into the future.”
+You can even see most providers through Firelands Virtual Care.

 Go to your primary care provider regularly so he/she can help with the following: